- Strategy

 If you focus too much on features rather than solutions, you may not have well-defined product goals.

-Equally, if you prioritize features before developing solutions, you will be less likely to meet essential client requirements.
+Equally, prioritizing features before developing solutions will make you less likely to meet essential client requirements.

 The ideal approach is to think about your objectives and build a roadmap based on them: